alexpetros/unplannedobsolescence.com/content/blog/what-dynamic-typing-is-for.md

 Dynamically-typed languages encode less information.
 That's a problem for the person reading the code and trying to figure out what it does.

-This is a simplified version of an authentication middleware that I include in most of my web services;
-it checks an HTTP request to see if it corresponds to a logged-in user's session.
+This is a simplified version of an authentication middleware that I include in most of my web services: it checks an HTTP request to see if it corresponds to a logged-in user's session.

 ```js